UtrechtUniversity/yoda/docs/design/metadata/adr-schema-identifiers.md

 grand_parent: Software Design
 parent: Metadata
 ---
-# Metadata schema identifier
+# ADR Metadata schema identifiers

 ## Introduction

-Yoda  needs to publish its metadata schemas.
-This document describes the principles and proposal for an URI structure to identify and locate the published schemas.
+This document describes how the Yoda metadata schema identifier format was decided on.

 ## Principles